 The esports industry has received some negative publicity in recent years concerning potentially discriminatory attitudes and a lack of effort to be more inclusive.
 Some of the ways that gamers may face discrimination include the following:

 - Disability.
-Disabled gamers may need special accommodations to compete in tournaments and other events that may be denied to them.
+Disabled individuals may need special accommodations to compete in tournaments and other events that may be denied to them.

 - Gender.
 The esports industry is overwhelmingly male.
-Female gamers may receive less pay, receive less publicity, and face other forms of discrimination.
+Females may receive less pay, receive less publicity, and face other forms of discrimination.

 - Racial.
-While minorities appear to be equally represented among fans, they appear to be underrepresented in the number of gamers.
-Minority gamers may not receive the same employment opportunities as non-minority gamers and face other types of discrimination.
+While minorities appear to be equally represented among fans, they appear to be underrepresented in the number of players.
+Minorities may not receive the same employment opportunities as non-minority players and face other types of discrimination.

 The esports industry, including both esports leagues and individual teams, is required by law to protect their workers from discrimination.
-If you have experienced discrimination as a gamer, a Los Angeles employment attorney for gamers can explain your rights and help you pursue a claim.
+If you have experienced discrimination, a Los Angeles employment attorney for gamers can explain your rights and help you pursue a claim.

 Harassment may be a bigger problem for the esports industry than discrimination.
 Harassment includes any pervasive, repeated conduct that is aimed at a protected class and makes one or more workers uncomfortable to the point that they are unable to perform their job at an appropriate level.
 Harassment can include the following conduct:

 - Derogatory or offensive comments or jokes, either verbal or written

 - Threats of physical harm or other forms of intimidation